JoySarkarBD/express-prisma-ts-app-boilerplate/readme.md

   const { id } = req.params;
   // Call the service method to update the blog by ID and get the result const result = await blogServices.updateBlog(id, req.body);
-  // Send a success response with the updated resource data ServerResponse(res, true, 200, 'Blog updated successfully', result);
+  // Send a success response with the updated blog data ServerResponse(res, true, 200, 'Blog updated successfully', result);
 });